Top Heat vs. Knicks Players to Watch - Eastern Conference Semifinals Game 6

 Knicks Players to Watch

-- Brunson tops the Knicks in assists (6.2 per game), and produces 24 points and 3.5 rebounds.
+- Brunson tops the Knicks in assists (6.2 per game), and puts up 24 points and 3.5 rebounds.
 He also averages 0.9 steals and 0.2 blocked shots.

-- The Knicks receive 19.6 points, 5 rebounds and 2.8 assists per game from RJ Barrett.
+- RJ Barrett is averaging 19.6 points, 5 rebounds and 2.8 assists per contest, making 43.3% of his shots from the floor and 31% from beyond the arc, with 1.7 treys per game.

-- Josh Hart gives the Knicks 9.8 points, 7.8 rebounds and 3.8 assists per contest.
-He also averages 1.2 steals and 0.3 blocked shots.
+- Josh Hart is averaging 9.8 points, 7.8 rebounds and 3.8 assists per contest, making 52.9% of his shots from the floor.

 Top Performers (Last 10 Games)